 It’s worth bearing in mind that the new mortgage provider you switch to will need to value your property, so be prepared to research the local house prices and make a note of any home improvements you’ve made, just in case they come back to you with a lower than expected estimate.

-While mortgages will offer far lower interest rates than credit cards and an improvement on personal loan rates, that doesn’t mean that remortgaging for debt consolidation will save you money.
+You may be wondering whether you can remortgage to pay off debts.
+While mortgages will offer far lower interest rates than credit cards and an improvement on personal loan rates, that doesn’t necessarily mean that a debt consolidation remortgage will save you money.

 However, if you pay back the same amount with a much higher 18% interest, over three years directly to your credit card provider, you will pay just over £2,700 extra in interest.